-Tomales Point in Point Reyes National Seashore is a moderate 9.4 miler out in the tippity tip of Point Reyes.
-The drive from the Bay Area is kind of a pain, and the weather can be unpredictable, but when you’re out there, the annoyances disappear.
+The Tomales Point trail at Point Reyes National Seashore is one of my favorite trails in the Bay Area.
+It’s a moderate 9.4 miler out in the tippity top of Point Reyes.
+The drive from the Bay Area is kind of a pain.
+The weather can be unpredictable–it’s one of the windiest spots on the west coast–but when you’re out there, the annoyances disappear.

-This time of year the wildflowers are out blooming in full force.
+In the spring and summer, the wildflowers bloom in full force all along the Tomales Point Trail.
 I highly recommend wearing long pants, lest you adore ticks, pokey branches and things of the like.

 Tips for Hiking Tomales Point

 - The closest pit toilet is at the McClure’s Beach trailhead.
 Be good at peeing.
 Also be good at not caring if people see you.

 - There’s no water at this trailhead, so plan accordingly.

 - Once you can see Tomales Bay, there’s really good cell service.
 Perfect if you need to be in range while you’re hiking for whatever reason.

 - Dogs are not allowed on this trail.

 For other Point Reyes hikes, check out Alamere Falls, Arch Rock, Coast Camp, Glen Camp or the Point Reyes Lighthouse.